jdefrance7/ast-uavcan/README.md

 );
 ```

+#### 2. Specific

-2. Using a specific broadcast function.
+Using a specific broadcast function.
 Please note that this function handles declaring and defining the static inout_transfer_id variable.
 However, this means that you cannot mix this function with the generic broadcast function for the same data types.
 Additionally, all data type transfers are currently given `CANARD_TRANSFER_PRIORITY_MEDIUM`, though this can be changed in their respective functions.

 ```c
 int broadcast(NodeStatus* node_status);